Product: Rodan and Fields

 I realize no one at Rodan and Fields has promised financial independence, and they only show what’s possible (in a perfect world), but there’s a deeper issue here.

-The Effects Of Failure
+The Devastating Effects Of (MLM) Failure

 It takes tremendous motivation to keep your organization growing.